 As a community, John Henry Newman Catholic College is at the forefront of ICT in education and in Music we are no different.
 This year, we have been using the iPads and purpose built Mac Media Suite to develop our composition and performance tasks using Apple products.
 As a department we are delighted to have a number of specialised student digital leaders who are now leading the learning of their peers in and out of the music room.

-Instrumental lessons are offered by Solihull Music Service in all areas and are free of charge (we are one of the last remaining schools in the UK to offer this service).
+Instrumental lessons are offered by Solihull Music Service in all areas.
 Students interested in lessons should see Mr McDonough, Head of Music, for more details.

 Extra-curricular is open to all students in school and includes: